-- Host school to do introduction to school and hosting (fire alarm and toilets) if required. - Welcome to the Institution of Engineering and Technology's Faraday Challenge Day.
-My name is xxxx and I will be your Challenge Leader today. - The IET Faraday is a STEM Challenge held in many schools and universities for Year 8 students across the UK, England, Northern Ireland, Wales and Scotland. - For this Challenge we are working in partnership with Airbus. - This is a competition and we are looking for the best teams of engineers. - Today all of you will receive a certificate to say you have worked as an engineer for the Airbus team.
-The team which scores the most points will receive xxxx [whatever prizes school chooses]
+- Welcome to the Institution of Engineering and Technology's Faraday Challenge Day.
+My name is xxxx and I will be your Challenge Leader today. - This DIY Faraday Challenge Day is set in partnership with Network Rail. - All of you competing today will receive a certificate to say you have worked as an engineer for the Network Rail team - The team which scores the most points today will receive